datquocnguyen/RDRsegmenter/Readme.md

 	year={2018}
 	}

-Please cite the paper above whenever RDRsegmenter is used to produce published results or incorporated into other software.
+**Please cite** our LREC 2018 paper whenever RDRsegmenter is used to produce published results or incorporated into other software.

+RDRsegmenter has also been incorporated into our Java NLP annotation pipeline [VnCoreNLP](https://github.com/vncorenlp/VnCoreNLP) for Vietnamese.
+VnCoreNLP provides rich linguistic annotations through key NLP components of word segmentation, POS tagging, named entity recognition and dependency parsing.

 I would highly appreciate to have your bug reports, comments and suggestions about RDRsegmenter.
 As a free open-source implementation, RDRsegmenter is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 ## Usage